 Learn more about the use of cash as a tool for humanitarian assistance by the International Red Cross and Red Crescent Movement.
-If your question is not listed here or you want more information you can also check the Resources section.
+If your question is not listed here or you want more information you can also check the section dedicated to "Resources".

 What is “cash distribution”?

 A cash distribution is one of many ways in which humanitarian aid can be delivered to people in crisis.
 Traditionally, ‘in-kind’ aid, things like blankets, tents, food and other items, has been the preferred method of assistance.
 A cash distribution is essentially the same thing, but instead of items, a set amount of money is given to people, who can then use it to buy essential goods in the market.